Magical Meow Meow Taruto: Animals

-Chips is the leader of her mall team with her brother Nachos.
-Her name in Japanese, Potechi roughly translates to "Potato Chips."
-She is a "rebel", and has an obsession with collecting shiny objects.
-She dislikes Taruto, believing that she is "weak".
-She has somewhat of a boyish appearance.
-She has one way or another an annoyance to her brother's attraction to Taruto.
-Chips once stole Iori's good luck charm, a small bottle, but after Nachos broke one of Chips' collected bottles, she realized how bad Iori must feel, and she reluctantly returns it.
+Chips is the leader of her mall team alongside her brother, Nachos.
+Her Japanese name, Potechi, is an abbreviation of "Potato Chips".
+She is a "rebel" with an obsession with collecting shiny objects.
+Chips dislikes Taruto, believing that she is "weak".
+She has a somewhat boyish appearance.
+Chips once stole Iori's good luck charm, a small bottle.
+However, after Nachos broke one of Chips' collected bottles, she realized how bad Iori must feel and nervously returns it.